kopia/kopia/site/content/docs/Features/_index.md

 ### Save Snapshots to Cloud, Network, or Local Storage

 Kopia performs all its operations locally on your machine, meaning that you do not need to have any dedicated server to run your backups and you can save your snapshots to a variety of storage locations.
-Kopia supports network and local storage locations, of course, but also many cloud or remote storage locations, including but not limited to [Google Cloud Storage](https://cloud.google.com/storage), [Amazon S3](https://aws.amazon.com/s3) and all S3-compatible cloud storage such as [Wasabi](https://wasabi.com), [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html), [Microsoft Azure Blob Storage](https://azure.microsoft.com/fr-fr/services/storage/), [WebDAV](https://en.wikipedia.org/wiki/WebDAV)-compatible storage, any storage locations that allow you to connect via SFTP, and all storage locations supported by [Rclone](https://rclone.org/).
+Kopia supports network and local storage locations, of course, but also many cloud or remote storage locations, including but not limited to [Google Cloud Storage](https://cloud.google.com/storage); [Amazon S3](https://aws.amazon.com/s3) and all S3-compatible cloud storage such as [Wasabi](https://wasabi.com); [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html); [Microsoft Azure Blob Storage](https://azure.microsoft.com/fr-fr/services/storage/); [WebDAV](https://en.wikipedia.org/wiki/WebDAV)-compatible storage; any storage locations that allow you to connect via SFTP; and all storage locations supported by [Rclone](https://rclone.org/).
 Read the [repositories help page](https://kopia.io/docs/repositories/) for more information.

 With Kopia you're in full control of where to store your snapshots.
+Kopia plays no role in setting up your storage locations.
+You must provision and pay for whatever storage locations you want to use, and then tell Kopia what those storage locations are.
+The advantage of decoupling the software (i.e., Kopia) from storage is that you can use whatever storage locations you desire -- it makes no difference to Kopia what storage you use.
+You can even use multiple storage locations if you want to.

-You provision, pay for, and use whatever storage locations you desire.
-You can use multiple different storage locations if you want to.
-Note that different storage providers may operate slightly differently, so you need to make sure whatever storage location you use has enough capacity to store your backups and enough availability to be able to recover the data when needed.
+> NOTE: Different storage providers may operate slightly differently, so you need to make sure whatever storage location you use has enough capacity to store your backups and enough availability to be able to recover the data when needed.

 ### Restore Snapshots Using Multiple Methods